kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/github@qmTVMJDsEhNIkiwE_UTYu.md

 # GitHub

-GitHub is a popular website for hosting Git projects.
-It's a key place for open-source software and is used by developers and companies for both public and private code.
-Microsoft bought GitHub in 2018.
-It's a vital tool for modern software development, showing off projects, and contributing to open-source.
+GitHub is the leading Git repository hosting platform for open-source and private projects.
+Owned by Microsoft since 2018, it's essential for modern software development, project showcasing, and open-source contributions.
+Central hub for developer collaboration and code sharing.

 Visit the following resources to learn more: